 Discover organisations and groups that offer creative activities for children and young people in the city.
 Why not try something new?
 There are arts groups, dance classes, youth theatre and music opportunities all year around - to name but a few!

-Read the February Half-Term Parents and Carers Newsletter to see a host of creative activities for children, young people and families!
+Read the April/Easter holidays Newsletter to see a host of creative activities for children, young people and families!

 Interested in bringing more creativity to your classroom, or wanting to develop new opportunities for your pupils?
 From teacher events and CPD to long-term partnerships, ChalleNGe brings you regular updates and boosts your creative connections.
 2024/25 Wallplanner